 Just how light is it?
 It would be no problem to carry on your back in a car seat backpack like this one, and some parents even use these hooks to hang it from the back of the stroller as they walk through the airport.

-Our petite kids were able to rear-face in the Scenera Next until almost 4yo.
+Our extremely petite kids were able to rear-face in the Scenera Next until almost 4yo (which is very unusual).
 However, it wasn’t necessarily a comfortable seat at that age.
-The crotch strap that comes with the seat is extremely short – like, newborn short.
-They will send you a longer one for free if you provide the serial number, so make sure you reach out to them the minute your seat arrives if you have a trip coming up.
+The crotch strap that comes with the seat is fairly short so keep that in mind for toddlers with chunky thighs.

 It’s an excellent portable car seat for a 1 year old for city trips because many parents are able to attach it to various lightweight travel strollers thanks to its compact shell and light weight.
 The Mountain Buggy Nano has a car seat strap built in, making the Scenera + Nano a very popular combination.